TedHusted/awake/awake.md/awake.md

 “I do like the chair.
 It practically drives itself.
 There are almost as many safety features as a car.
 I can still use the link whenever I want, just not too much.”

 “My older sibling can’t tolerate any type of brain computer interface at all,” says Heather.
-“Sometimes I feel frustrated by all of the ADA regulations that require non-link options.
+“Sometimes I feel frustrated by all of the regulations that require non-link options.
 Then I think of Gage.”

 Tessa asks Heather, “How is your day job at the YMCA doing?
 I see your ‘All In’ spots come up on my Pulse health hub almost every day.”